-The power adapter can become warm during normal use, so make sure you use it in a well-ventilated area.
-Always plug the power adapter directly into a plug socket using the AC plug, or place it on a table or other well-ventilated area.
+The power adapter can become warm during normal use, so be sure to use it in a well ventilated area.
+Always plug the power adapter directly into a power outlet using the AC plug, or place it on a table or other well ventilated area.

-Avoid placing your adapter in a poorly ventilated area, such as on a sofa, thick carpet, bedding or a pillow.
+Avoid placing your adapter in a poorly ventilated area, like on a couch, thick carpeting, bedding, or a pillow.
 Avoid covering the adapter with a blanket or other insulation.

-The power adapter may turn itself off if it gets too warm.
+The power adapter might turn itself off if it gets too warm.
 If this happens, disconnect the MagSafe connector from your Mac notebook, then let the power adapter cool down before handling it.

 Check for updates

-In some cases, software or firmware updates may be available for your computer that will improve communication with your power adapter.
-If your MacBook, MacBook Air or MacBook Pro isn't charging as expected, check for software updates on your Mac.
+In some cases, software or firmware updates might be available for your computer that improve communication with your power adapter.
+If your MacBook, MacBook Air, or MacBook Pro isn't charging as expected, check for software updates on your Mac.

-If your cable or power adapter still isn't working, you can bring it with your Mac notebook to an Apple Store or Apple Authorised Service Provider for an evaluation.
+If your cable or power adapter still isn’t working, you can bring it and your Mac notebook to an Apple Store or Apple Authorized Service Provider for evaluation.